10263 Why A Coach 700x394

 Things to Consider When Choosing A Coach

-In addition to service levels and experience, different coaches can fill different niches based on their background, style, experience and focus.
-Before committing, shop around, think about what you are after, and what you are trying to accomplish by enlisting their help.
+In addition to service levels and experience, different coaches fill different niches based on their backgrounds, styles, experience, and focus.
+Before committing, shop around and think about what you want/need and what you are trying to accomplish by enlisting their help.
 Take some time to consider what is important to you as an athlete and jot down some questions to ask yourself (and the perspective coach) when looking at different options.

 The following are just some examples and can vary depending on your situation: